Graph state

 In quantum computing, a graph state is a special type of multi-qubit state that can be represented by a graph.
 Each qubit is represented by a vertex of the graph, and there is an edge between every interacting pair of qubits.
 In particular, they are a convenient way of representing certain types of entangled states.

 Graph states are useful in quantum error-correcting codes, entanglement measurement and purification and for characterization of computational resources in measurement based quantum computing models.
+A graph state is a particular case of a stabilizer state as well as a 2-uniform hypergraph state, a generalization where the edges have cardinality between 1 and N.

 Formal definition

 Quantum graph states can be defined in two equivalent ways: through the notion of quantum circuits and stabilizer formalism.